-Funding - August 2020
+Funding - July 2021

 set aside from council funding to deliver the first phase of restoration

-crowdfunding available towards restoration of three arches
+of crowdfunding available towards restoration of 3 arches

-total dedicated to the project
+total dedicated to the restoration of Madeira Terrace

 Full cost of restoration

-National Lottery Heritage Fund (NLHF)
+National Lottery Heritage Fund

-The maximum grant we could receive from the NLHF is £5 million, which would make a huge difference.
+The maximum grant the council could receive from the National Lottery Heritage Fund (NLHF) is £5 million, which would make a huge difference.